Azure-Samples/AI-Gateway/README.md

 ## AI Gateway
 ![AI-Gateway flow](images/ai-gateway.gif)

 This repo explores the __AI Gateway__ concept through a series of experimental labs.
 [Azure API Management](https://learn.microsoft.com/en-us/azure/api-management/api-management-key-concepts) plays a crucial role within these labs, handling AI services APIs, with security, reliability, performance, overall operational efficiency and cost controls.
 The primary focus is on [Azure OpenAI](https://learn.microsoft.com/en-us/azure/ai-services/openai/overview), which sets the standard reference for Large Language Models (LLM).
-However, the same principles could potentially be applied to any LLM.
+However, the same principles and design patterns could potentially be applied to any LLM.

-> [!TIP]
-> 💡 Please use the [discussions](../../discussions/9) to share your ideas and feedback.

 ## 🧪 Labs